|

 Massachusetts Institute of Technology, 1999; Professor Victor

-R. Fuchs of Stanford, University, 2001; Professor Irma Adleman of University of California, Berkeley, 2003; Professor Benjamin Friedman of Harvard University, 2005; Professor Rachel McCulloch of Brandeis University, 2007; Professor Claudia Goldin of Harvard University, 2009; and Professor Peter Diamond of Massachusetts Institute of Technology, 2011.
+R. Fuchs of Stanford, University, 2001; Professor Irma Adleman of University of California, Berkeley, 2003; Professor Benjamin Friedman of Harvard University, 2005; Professor Rachel McCulloch of Brandeis University, 2007; Professor Claudia Goldin of Harvard University, 2009; Professor Peter Diamond of Massachusetts Institute of Technology, 2011; Professor Michael Szenberg of Pace University in 2012; Professor Daniel Hamermesh of the University of Texas at Austin in 2013, Paul Romer of New York University in 2015, David Colander of Middlebury College in 2017, Greg Mankiw of Harvard University in 2019; and Christina Romer of University of California-Berkeley in 2022.

-Award is bestowed upon the best article submitted by a graduate
+The ODE Graduate Research Award is bestowed upon the author of the best article presented by a graduate

-Who is Eligible - Members of Omicron Delta Epsilon who are graduate
+Who is Eligible - Members of Omicron Delta Epsilon who present papers at the ODE Graduate Student Session.

 Eligible Entries - Articles may be on any topic in economics.